C-Duke0/Project3-PhillyFood/README.md

 ## Interacting with the Map

+To explore different maps, use the radio buttons to toggle between layers:

+1. **Locate the Layer Control Panel:**
+   - Find the panel with radio buttons on the top right side of the map.

+2. **Select a Layer:**
+   - Click on a radio button to select a layer.
+   - The available layers include "Restaurant Map by Star Rating," "Cafes," "BakerCuisine by Zip Code," and "Heat Map"

+3. **View the Selected Layer:**
+   - The map will update to display the selected layer, highlighting the corresponding food establishments.

 ### **Zip Code Layer:**

   #### Mouseover: Hover over different zip codes to see a tooltip displaying the top three cuisines in that area.